Skip to main content

 document describes the extensions for Path Computation Element

-Communication Protocol (PCEP) to carry deterministic latency
+Communication Protocol (PCEP) to carry the bounded latency

 constraints and distribute deterministic paths for end-to-end path